himanjanpati/himanjanpati/README.md

 [![Himanjan's GitHub stats](https://github-readme-stats.vercel.app/api?username=himanjanpati)](https://https://github.com/himanjanpati/github-readme-stats)
 - 🔭 I’m currently working on Microsoft 365 Technolgies like SharePoint, PowerPlatform, Teams and cloud platforms like Azure
 - 🌱 I’m currently working and speaking on SharePoint and Azure highly scalable application development
-- 👯 I’m looking to collaborate on creating SharePoint intranet portal
+- 👯 I’m looking to collaborate on creating SharePoint open souce projects
-- 🤔 I’m looking for help with SPFx webparts and Graph API
+- 🤔 I’m customizing various modern sharepoint sites with use of SPFx webparts and Graph API
 - 💬 Ask me about SharePoint online and MS 365
 - 📫 How to reach me: Feel free to connect me over email Himanjan.pati@outlook.com